amaanullah-web/amaanullah-web/NFT MARKETPLACE/README.md

 # nft-marketplace-website
-This is website where we are going to build a nft marketplace
+This is website pre-kit where we are going to require it for building a nft marketplace.

 Please download this prerequisites:
 1. Ganache